zzfamato/zzz/README.md

 An article is long document consists of title, author, and text where text may contain multiple lines of sentences.
 To determine the boundary of a article, rules belows are defined to detect article boundary:
 * the last line of an article contains a label at the end;
-* the next line is an article with a "strictly increasing by 1" #id or the end of file.
+* the next line is an new article with a "strictly increasing by 1" #id or the end of file.

 Since the training dataset is balanced, and feature fields are text, the whole feature fields are concatenated to form a longer text.
 The max article length is limited to 512 where the exceeding part is truncated and the missing part is filled with padding.